Swanmoy/Sentiment_analysis/README.md

 # Sentiment_analysis
-This repository contains all the ML models created for Social Networking sites sentiment analysis
+This repository contains all the ML models created for Social Networking sites sentiment analysis.
+In these models we have trained models using twitter dataset for sentiment analysis.
+I have used NLTK toolkit to properly tokenize the texts and after that I have used several models to fit the dataset and used it for prediction and validation.
+The main models that I created are using Gradient boosted decision trees, Random Forests, Multi Layer Perceptron model and using tensirflow and keras(mainly embedding, LSTM and RNN layers).